benitakbritto/Replicated-Block-Store/README.md

 ## Replication Strategy
 1. We use Primary-Backup.
 We support only 2 server nodes.
 Source code: `src/blockstorage_server.cc`
+- `class BlockStorageServiceImpl`: responds to client requests of `Read(Addr)` and `Write(Addr)`
+- `class ServiceCommImpl`: communicates with the other server node to propogate writes
+- `class ServiceCommClient`: communicates witht the other server for recovery
+- `class LBNodeCommClient`: communicates with the Load Balancer to send heartbeats and identify failover

 2. Client library
 Souce code: `src/client.h` and `src/client/cc`

 3. Load Balancer
 Source code: `src/load_balancer.cc`
+- `class BlockStorageService`: forwards client request to a server
+- `class LBNodeCommService`: used to identify server unavailability

 ## Durability
 We use a two phase strategy of writing to a temp file and atomic rename from temp to orginal file.